Kpodov/Parabola-Mastery/README.md

 * Ranger: 	CLI file manager with VI key bindings
 * The Systetm doc contains bash scripts that keeps Parabola up to date
+* ncmpcpp is a mpd client: for playing music from the terminal!